-The school offers two Business options, OCR Enterprise and Marketing and GCSE Business Studies.
-OCR Enterprise and Marketing is a more 'hands on', activities-based course with a greater emphasis on assessment through controlled assessment which must be completed under teacher supervision, meeting regular deadlines.
-This course focuses on applying Enterprise and Marketing rather than the full range of Business concepts covered in the GCSE course.
+OCR Enterprise and Marketing is a 'hands on', activities-based course with an emphasis on assessment through controlled assessment which must be completed under teacher supervision, meeting regular deadlines.
+This course focuses on applying Enterprise and Marketing rather than reviewing all business concepts.